 At Byrdie, we have two vegan editors who, with no judgment whatsoever, talk about their food choices in a way that just makes sense.
 I've gone out to meals with both of them and questioned my allegiance to meat every single time.
-That and the night I spent watching Netflix's Okja (watch it; you'll cry the whole way through and swear off the meat industry by the time the credits roll), I decided to experiment with a plant-based diet… for a week.
+Between that and the night I spent watching Netflix's Okja (watch it; you'll cry the whole way through and swear off the meat industry by the time the credits roll), I decided to experiment with a plant-based diet… for a week.

-Before embarking on this (very out of character) journey, I spoke to Victoria, our wellness editor, about her experience and why she decided it was right for her.
-"At first, my veganism (I do feel the need to clarify that technically, I identify as 'plant-based'—while I use 'vegan' as the more colloquial term, my entire routine is technically not vegan—I still own leather, for example) was basically a progression from being a nondairy vegetarian: After giving up dairy, I was so astonished by how great I felt that I decided to go all the way and eliminate all other animal products, too.
+Before embarking on this (very out-of-character) journey, I spoke to Victoria, our wellness editor, about her experience and why she decided it was right for her.
+"At first, my veganism (I do feel the need to clarify that technically, I identify as plant-based, and while I use vegan as the more colloquial term, my entire routine is technically not vegan—I still own leather, for example) was basically a progression from being a nondairy vegetarian," she says.
+"After giving up dairy, I was so astonished by how great I felt that I decided to go all the way and eliminate all other animal products, too.

 "But physically speaking, I also know that my body thrives on my plant-based diet.
-(I also recognize that every body is different, and some people truly can't get the nutrition they need.
-But it works for me.)
+(I also recognize that every body is different, and some people truly can't get the nutrition they need, but it works for me.)
 I try my best to eat sustainably, and I love the experience of buying my produce from the farmers market.
 It makes me feel connected to the planet, and I think that's a huge part of my health as well."

-I pick up cucumber-and-avocado sushi for lunch during the week a lot—mostly because Victoria once told me eating avocado will help with my hair health.
+I pick up cucumber-and-avocado sushi for lunch during the week a lot, mostly because Victoria once told me eating avocado will help with my hair health.
 So this meal was nothing out of the ordinary and left me feeling satisfied.
 It's small, but it's the perfect amount of food to get me through a working lunch.
 I was feeling full and happy.
 Perhaps my venture into veganism was going to be easier than I thought.

 Excited to finally try Jajaja, a particularly Instagram-friendly new restaurant on the Lower East Side, I took a look at the plant-based menu.
 It referred to a meat substitute called "our chorizo," that topped a taco and its nachos.
 I was interested in something hearty, so I went for it.
 I'm still not sure what it was, but it was spicy, delicious, and accompanied by radish, cilantro, red pepper, onion, and wrapped in a turmeric tortilla.
 Basically, it was heaven on a plate, and I ate every last bite (and may have ordered a second).

-Victoria always talks about how much she loved this quinoa recipe that she makes herself.
+Victoria always talks about how much she loves this quinoa recipe that she makes herself.
 Perhaps what I should have done was buy the groceries and make it at home.
 But I'm not exactly a cook.
 Instead, I ordered a bowl from Roast Kitchen, a vegan lunch spot near Byrdie HQ.
 It was satiating but light, and it made me feel so much better.
 I would eat that bowl every day if I could.

 After all was said and done, I ate well.
 It just so happens that when I pitched this experiment, a ton of new, aesthetically pleasing restaurants had recently opened, and I was jonesing to try them.
 What I learned, however, is how I'd have to completely restructure my eating habits to make my mind (and my body) happy as a vegan.
 Usually, when I'm trying to eat healthily, I stick to grilled chicken, vegetables, and salads with cheese.
 Take the dairy and meat out of that equation, and you're left with… lettuce and vegetables.

 To be honest, I'm happy to give it another go.
 This time with more research to equip myself with when all I want to do is order roast chicken for dinner.
 FYI: Yes, I did go to dinner one night during this week and get the roast chicken.
 I broke.
 But the rest of the week I held strong, and I'm good with that.